-During the year with the backdrop of COVID-19, the company continued its investment in technical training, which is planned to continue, alongside investment in behavioural skills training, especially for managers, with the aim of empowering people to deliver for the customers.
-The company has identified the need to shift its culture, strengthening the focus on delivering through people as they are closest to the customers and recognising the part each employee plays in the success of the business.
-The company has also invested in an executive team training programme, to ensure this change in culture is led from the top.
+During the year, the Company continued its investment in technical training, which is planned to continue, alongside investment in behavioural skills training, especially for managers, with the aim of empowering people to deliver for the customers.
+The Company has identified the need to shift its culture, strengthening the focus on delivering through people as they are closest to the customers and recognising the part each employee plays in the success of the business.
+The Company has also invested in an Executive team training programme, to ensure this change in culture is led from the top and have developed our own "Four Pillars of People Centered Leadership".
+The Company has also demonstrated its commitment to developing skills for the future.
+This year the Company continued to invest in their apprenticeship programme and recruiting new talent in both technical and increased the scope to include administrative rolls.
+The Managing Director and the Executive team are accessible to the employees and believe in being connected.
+Management maintains an "open door policy" to make it easy for employees to contact them when needed.